-Note: for those of you coming into the Glue workstation from a remote Unix system, say from machine "mymachine.faraway.edu" which for the sake of example has IP address "123.45.67.890" Before ssh-ing to glue.umd.edu you should first issue the following two commands to mymachine: xhost + y.glue.umd.edu and xhost + z.glue.umd.edu (Machines y and z on the glue subnetwork are the current two server machines.)
+Note: for those of you coming into the Glue workstation from a remote Unix system, you can simply type: ssh -X glue.umd.edu to login.
+This will set up your path and permissions for X-windows display on your remote machine.
+It also should work with Macintosh machines if the X-library (which is not preloaded) in MAC OSX (see the ecchelp desk and they can arrange to load the library for you).
+Previously, if you came in from a remote Unix machine, say from machine "mymachine.faraway.edu" which for the sake of example has IP address "123.45.67.890" Before ssh-ing to glue.umd.edu you would first need to issue the following two commands to mymachine: xhost + y.glue.umd.edu and xhost + z.glue.umd.edu (Machines y and z on the glue subnetwork are the current two server machines.)
 Alternatively, you could simply type xhost + which would permit any network machine to write to your screen.

-Actually, you may need to use "ssh engr.dialup.umd.edu" (without the quotes) to log into one of the glue Unix workstations.
+Actually, you may want to use "ssh-X engr.dialup.umd.edu" (without the quotes) to log into one of the glue Unix workstations.
 In fact, engr.dialup.umd.edu is the preferred choice over glue.umd.edu because your login will then be assigned to one of the glue workstations that is least loaded with other work.
 Using the secure shell login (ssh) should pass the DISPLAY environment variable correctly.
 An indication that the DISPLAY environment variable is properly set is when another window pops up on your screen stating that there are glue news announcements to be read).
 Once you know the name of the glue machine onto which you have logged (not necessarily "y" or "z"), you may still need to open a local xterm window and issue the "xhost +" command for that named machine in order for your machine to accept and display X-Windows commands from it.